iotaledger/iota.js/packages/iota/docs/api.md

 • `Const` **POW\_MILESTONE\_OPTION\_TYPE**: ``1``

-The global type for the payload.
+The global type for the option.

 ___